ONSvisual/income-scrolly/README.md

 The article was built using the [Svelte](https://svelte.dev/) javascript framework, [Mapbox GL JS (v1)](https://docs.mapbox.com/mapbox-gl-js/api/)* and the [Layer Cake](https://layercake.graphics/) charting library.
 It is based on [this scrollytelling template](https://github.com/ONSvisual/svelte-scrolly/), which is probably a better starting point for building/hacking your own scrollytelling projects.
 (This repository is shared "as is", without any detailed documentation.)

-*Note that Mapbox GL JS v2 is no longer open source.
+(*Note that Mapbox GL JS v2 is no longer open source.
 This repository relies on v1.13.1.
-[MapLibre GL](https://github.com/maplibre/maplibre-gl-js), and open source fork of Mapbox GL JS v1 with ongoing community support, is also available.)
+[MapLibre GL](https://github.com/maplibre/maplibre-gl-js), an open source fork of Mapbox GL JS v1 with ongoing community support, is also available.)

 ## Running and hacking this code